-The Board is regularly updated and apprised by the Company Secretary on new regulation issued by the regulatory authorities.
-The Company Secretary also serves notice to the Directors and Principal Officers to notify them of closed periods for trading in the Company's shares.
+The Board is regularly updated and apprised by the Company Secretary on new regulation or change in the Act, issued by the regulatory authorities.
+The Company Secretary is a MAICSA member, experienced and competent on statutory and regulatory requirements.

-The Company Secretary attends and ensures that all Board meetings are properly convened and that accurate and proper records of the proceedings and resolutions passed are taken and maintained in the statutory register of the Company.
+The Company Secretary attends all Board and committee meetings and ensures that all meetings are properly convened and that accurate and proper records of the proceedings and resolutions passed are taken and maintained in the statutory register of the Company.